 Supplemental Educational Opportunity Grant (SEOG)

 This is a federally funded program for students who demonstrate exceptional need and are Pell eligible.
-Awards range from $150 to $300 per semester and can be used for any educational expense.
+Awards range from $150 to $600 per year and can be used for any educational expense.

 This is a state-funded program that provides assistance toward the cost of tuition and service fees.
-Awards range from $300 to $1,824 per year, and fluctuate as funding runs out.
-It is extremely important to apply as early as possible for this award, since funds are limited.
-The Illinois Student Assistance Commission(ISAC) is suspending the announcement of 2013-14 Monetary Awards Program(MAP) grants for all students whose initial 2013-14 FAFSA is received by the Central Processing System(CPS) on or after March 2, 2013.
+Awards range from $294 to $2,880 per year and fluctuate as funding runs out.
+It is extremely important to apply as early as possible for this award since funds are limited.
+The Illinois Student Assistance Commission(ISAC) is suspending the announcement of 2019-20 Monetary Awards Program(MAP) grants for all students whose initial 2019-20 FAFSA is received by the Central Processing System(CPS) on or after April 29, 2019.

 Loans are federally funded sources of assistance that must be repaid with interest.
-Please refer to the Department of Education's publication Your Federal Student Loan: Learn the Basics and Manage Your Debt for further information regarding Federal Student Loans.
+Please refer to the Department of Education's publication Federal Student Loans for further information regarding Federal Student Loans.

 Federal Stafford Student Loan

 Students may qualify for a "subsidized" Federal Stafford Loan based on financial need.
-Students may qualify for an "unsubsidized" Federal Stafford Loan regardless on other criteria.
+Students may qualify for an "unsubsidized" Federal Stafford Loan regardless of other criteria.

 Dependent students may borrow up to $5,500 as freshmen for full-time enrollment and sophomores up to $6,500 for full-time enrollment.
 Independent students may borrow up to $9,500 as freshmen and sophomores up to $10,500 (again for full-time enrollment).
 Loans are prorated for 3/4 time and half-time enrollment each term.
 These loans are repaid starting six months after you graduate from college, leave school or drop below half-time student status.